 “Don’t apologise,” you leaned in close.
 “I’m utterly enthralled by you, if I’m honest.”

 I hadn’t had a first date that good in a long, long while.
-We both didn’t want the night to end; you followed me home in that pickup truck of yours, where we drank beer on the porch and listened to records, the twinkly lights I’d hung up in the backyard illuminating all that was good.
+We both didn’t want the night to end; you came back to my house, where we drank beer on the porch and listened to records, the twinkly lights I’d hung up in the backyard illuminating all that was good.
 Our first kiss happened when we were listening to Sam Cooke, my favourite singer of all time, and life – for that one tiny moment – seemed perfect and real.

 The next few weeks went by in a blur.
 It felt good to be liked like this, so completely, so overwhelmingly.
 You brought me flowers.
 We drove around with the top down, got ice cream cones.
-We made out by the river, made out by the market, made out anywhere we could.
-It was so hot outside that, before we even slept together, we showered together.
+It was so hot outside that we took cold showers in the afternoons.
 I taught you how to wash a girl’s hair.

 “It’s like Out of Africa,” I laughed, “minus the lions.”
 You didn’t get the joke.